MohammadHoukan/ProductionTracking/README.md

    - Drag an order to a new stage to reflect its progress.
 The system automatically updates the spreadsheet.
 3. **🔎 Search Bar**
    - Enter a PO number, WO number, or keyword from the description.
 Items that match are highlighted; all others appear dimmed.
 4. **📃 Reporting**
-   - Use the **Print** button to open a printable page summarizing relevant orders, which can then be printed or saved.
+   - Use the **Print** button to generate a summary table of orders.
+The button calls the `getPrintableData()` function on the server to retrieve the latest data before opening the printable view.

 ---